IggyMeagher/major-project/README.md

 - Mr Jeffery and Fong for helping me in the apps creation

 ## Author Details

+if you have any complaints or issues, or general feedback please email me:

 - **Name**: Ignatius Meagher
 - **Contact**: Ignatius.meagher@gmail.com